Recurring appointments

 - Presets

-For instance, the user can choose to create appointments on the 1st, 3rd and 25th every other month.
-Alternatively, it is possible to select every second weekend day or every third day of the month.
+For example, you can create appointments on the 1st, 3rd and 25th every other month.
+Or you can pick every second weekend day, or every third day of the month.

-This example effectively states to create an appointment on the 1st, 15th and 30th for every month until the first of January in 2024.
-The same remarks as the weekly occurrences apply here as well: every appointment needs to comply with the recurrence rule, even when the original appointment doesn't.
+This example creates an appointment on the 1st, 15th and 30th of every month until the first of January 2024.
+The same caveat as the weekly occurrences applies: every appointment must comply with the recurrence rule, even when the original appointment doesn't.

 Yearly occurencesโ

-It is possible (but completely optional) to specify the occurrence rule even further.
-For example, requesting appointments to be created "every 3rd Friday in March, July and November until May 2030" could be a perfectly valid recurrence pattern.
+You can refine the occurrence rule further, though this is entirely optional.
+For example, "every 3rd Friday in March, July and November until May 2030" is a perfectly valid recurrence pattern.

 Updating recurring appointments and occurrencesโ

-Modifying a recurring appointment can either mean two things:
+Modifying a recurring appointment can mean one of two things:

 - Update the entire sequence